-- (a) The applicant, or any partner, officer, director, representative or agent thereof has knowingly made a false, misleading or fraudulent statement of a material fact in the application or in any reports or other documents required to be filed with the Permit Officer pursuant to this Division: - (b) The applicant is not the legal owner or operator of the ambulance or critical care transport service; - (c) The applicant was previously the holder of a permit issued under this Division, which permit has been suspended or revoked and the terms or conditions of the suspension or revocation have not been fulfilled; - (d) The applicant has acted in the capacity of a permitted person or firm under this Division without having a valid permit therefore; - (e) The applicant has entered a plea of guilty to, or been found guilty of, or been convicted of a felony or a crime involving moral turpitude; or - (f) The applicant has violated any provisions of this Division or any provisions of any other ordinance or law relating to ambulance or critical care transport services.
+- (a) The applicant, or any partner, officer, director, representative or agent thereof has knowingly made a false, misleading or fraudulent statement of a material fact in the application or in any reports or other documents required to be filed with the Permit Officer pursuant to this Division; - (b) The applicant is not the legal owner or operator of the ambulance or critical care transport service; - (c) The applicant was previously the holder of a permit issued under this Division, which permit has been suspended or revoked and the terms or conditions of the suspension or revocation have not been fulfilled; - (d) The applicant has acted in the capacity of a permitted person or firm under this Division without having a valid permit therefore; - (e) The applicant has entered a plea of guilty to, or been found guilty of, or been convicted of a felony or a crime involving moral turpitude; or - (f) The applicant has violated any provisions of this Division or any provisions of any other ordinance or law relating to ambulance or critical care transport services.

-The Permit Officer shall notify the applicant in writing of the denial within 30 days of the receipt of the completed application.
+The Permit Officer shall notify the applicant in writing of the denial within 30 days of the receipt of the application.
 Such notice shall be either sent by mail to the applicant's last address provided in the application or be personally delivered, and shall set forth the reasons for such denial of application.
 Whenever an application for a Permit is denied, the applicant may request a hearing from the Permit Officer.
 Such request shall be made in writing and filed with the Permit Officer within ten days of personal delivery of the notice of denial.
 If the notice of denial is mailed, applicant has an additional five days to file a hearing request.
 The hearing shall be held not more than 20 days from the date of receipt of said request for hearing and the Permit Officer should notify the applicant of the time and place of such hearing.
-The hearing shall be conducted in the manner prescribed in Title 1, Division 6, Chapter 1 of the San Diego County

-Code of Regulatory Ordinances.
+The hearing shall be conducted in the manner prescribed in Title 1, Division 6, Chapter 1 of the San Diego County Code of Regulatory Ordinances.
 The applicant shall also be entitled to the appeal provisions of Section 610.405 following the hearing before the Permit Officer.
-Upon denial of an application, re-application will not be considered until after a minimum of twelve months after the date of initial denial.